esdoc/esdoc/doc/src/documents/tags.html.md

 #### @ignore
 syntax: ``@ignore``

-Symbol is not displayed in document.
+The identifier is not displayed in document.

 ```javascript
 /**